Trending Now

 The testing operations in the waterfall model begin after the development activities are completed.
 As a result, there are several opportunities to be discovered later in the project’s growth.
 The waterfall model is one of the easiest to utilize because each phase has specific deliverables and evaluation procedures based on its nature.

-Agile and Waterfall are two distinct methodologies for managing projects, each with its own approach, principles, and characteristics.
+Agile and Waterfall are two distinct methodologies for managing projects, each with its approach, principles, and characteristics.
 Here are the key differences between Agile and Waterfall project management methodologies:

 Agile Model